 - 1 tablespoon fresh dill, minced optional

-- Refrigerate for at least 30 minutes before serving.
-Best if served within 24 hours after assembling.
+- Cover and refrigerate for at least 30 minutes before serving.
+This salad is best if served within 24 hours after assembling.